nikiimisal/Docker-Examples-and-Concepts/README.md

 ## Types of Docker Storage

+> The functionality of all three volumes is similar; the only difference is the use case—when and where you need to use them.

 ### 1️⃣ Temporary Docker Volumes

 Temporary volumes store data only for the lifetime of the container.